KiranDatta16/Business-Insights-360/README.md

 Executive View:
 -------------------------------------------------
-This dashboard is a consolidation of various KPIs and visuals from the other dashboards.
-Additionally,this dashboard helps in understanding the revenue contribution of Sub_Zones, Atliq's market share in each of this sub_zone.
-Top Products and customers by revenue and their.
-Market share trend between Atli
+This dashboard consolidates key performance indicators (KPIs) and visualizations from other dashboards to provide a comprehensive overview It facilitates understanding of Revenue contribution, showing how each sub-zone contributes to overall revenue and Atliq's market penetration within each sub-zone.
+Top revenue-generating products and customers to identify the key drivers of revenue.
+Tracks Atliq's market share against competitors over time to assess market standing and competitive dynamics.
+This dashboard empowers executives and stakeholders to make data-driven decisions.

 --------------------------------------
 Insights: